cmu-sei/foundry-docs/docs/gameboard/admin-settings.md

 **Session Duration:** The duration of game session in minutes.

-**Session Limit:** The maximum number of sessions---a session is when a game is started and challenges can be deployed and solved---per game.
+**Session Limit:** The maximum number of sessions -- a session is when a game is started and challenges can be deployed and solved -- per game.

 **Gamespace Limit:** The maximum number of concurrent "gamespaces" allowed.
 A *gamespace* is the virtual environment that participants use to compete in a challenge.
 The default value is 0; the value that you enter here is inherited by a newly created board.
 For example, if you set this value to 5 in the game, any board created will inherit the 5 concurrent gamespace setting.